IntelLabs/MMPano/README.md

 # [CVPR 2024] Official implementation of the paper: "L-MAGIC: Language Model Assisted Generation of Images with Coherence"
-We present a novel method that can generate 360 degree panorama from different types of zero-shot inputs (e.g., a single image, text description, hand-drawing etc.)
+We present a novel method that can generate 360 degree panorama from different types of zero-shot inputs (e.g., a single image, text description, hand-drawing etc.).
+Our Huggingface space is now available.
+Feel free to try it out!

 <div align="center">
   <img width="800" src="media/pipeline.png">